Kometa-Team/Kometa/docs/pmm/environmental.md

     <hr style="margin: 0px;">

-    **Accepted Values:** Pipe-separated list of Collection Names to run
+    **Accepted Values:** Pipe-separated list of Collection Names to run; the "pipe" character is "|" as shown in the examples below.

     **Shell Flags:** `-rc` or `--run-collections` (ex. `--run-collections "Harry Potter|Star Wars"`)